irakli379/rock-paper-scissors/Readme.md

-Rock-Paper-Scissors game for The Odin Project
+Rock-Paper-Scissors - The game for The Odin Project